kazato67/ACResume/README.md

    ```sh
    git clone https://github.com/username/example.git
    ```
 6. Move the Pelican project into the repository folder.
+Usually, located under Documents/GitHub
+7. Open terminal, change directory to the repository folder.
-7. Add files to version control:
+8. Add files to version control.
+Run the command:
    ```sh
    git add .
    ```
-8. Commit the changes:
+9. Commit the changes.
+Run the command:
    ```sh
    git commit -m "First commit"
    ```
-9. Generate the site and deploy to GitHub Pages:
+10. Generate the site and deploy to GitHub Pages.
+Run the commands:
    ```sh
    pelican content -s publishconf.py
    ghp-import output -b gh-pages
    git push origin gh-pages
    ```
-10. GitHub no longer supports passwords for authentication.
+11. Last command will prompt for your GitHub username and password but GitHub no longer supports passwords for authentication.
 Instead, create a **personal access token**:
    - Visit [GitHub Token Creation](https://github.com/settings/tokens).
    - Generate a token with **repo** and **public_repo** permissions.
    - Use this token instead of a password when prompted.